Cultural Property (Japan): 1999 and 2004 amendments

 The Akasaka Palace is the only National Treasure in the category of modern residences (Meiji period and later).

 Since the end of the 20th century, the Agency for Cultural Affairs has been focusing on the designation of structures built between 1868 and 1930 or in underrepresented regions.
 The agency realized the insufficient supply of raw materials and tools necessary for restoration works.
 In 1999 the protective authority was transferred to prefectures and designated cities.
 With the 2004 amendment, a system for Important Cultural Landscapes was established and Folk Techniques were added to the definition of Folk Cultural Properties.
 Registered Cultural Properties was extended to include works of fine arts and crafts, Tangible Cultural Properties and Tangible Folk Cultural Properties.

+2021 amendment

+With the 2021 amendment, the class of Registered Cultural Properties was extended to include Intangible Cultural Properties and Intangible Folk Cultural Properties.